Wax Melt Temperature Indicator Label Technology

 The most common use of Wax Melts is its self-adhesive thermometer labels, used in a huge number of common applications including:

 - Brake Caliper Thermometers

 - Monitoring Shipping Temperatures

 Each element changes color distinctly as its rated temperature is exceeded.
 The changes are irreversible, providing a temperature history of the surface being monitored.
 The labels will not de-laminate when removed for reference and can be attached to an inspection report to serve as a permanent record of attained temperature.

 HOW THE LABELS WORK:

 The temperature-sensitive elements are phase-change indicators which use the sharply defined melting points of a series of specially purified organic chemicals to give the unique, high precision, color change effects.
-Each temperature element uses a different chemical compound and is made separately by applying a coating containing the chemical to a special absorptive paper substrate which is usually black.
+Each temperature element uses a different chemical compound and is made separately by applying a coating containing the chemical to a special absorptive paper substrate, which is usually black.
 When the rated temperature is exceeded, the chemical melts and is absorbed by the substrate, causing a permanent color change to black.
-Up to ten elements can be combined together on a single label.
+Up to ten elements can be combined on a single label.

 The waxes melt over a relatively sharp range of temperature and can be formulated to react to many temperatures between -29°C (84°F) and 290°C (554°F) and react to changes in temperature as small as 0.2°C (0.4°F).
 Accurate to up to +/- 1°C to 100°C, +/-1.5°C to 154°C and +/-4°C across the rest of the range, if stored and used correctly.

 Thermostrip DL labels confirm that sanitizing temperatures were reached during a dish washing cycle.
 These labels provide an easy method of record-keeping.